Tesla Coils

 Tesla coils are among the more exciting physics demonstrations.
 The presented experiments generally feature wireless energy transfer or sparks of varying length.
 Because the generated voltage alternates at a high frequency, sparks generally discharge into the air.
 This effect is often referred to as streamer discharge.
 I have built many tesla coils over the years.
 This article will only describe some of my builds and focus on the historic spark gap controlled design.

-The other coils were built a few years later.
+The coil in the middle was built in high school and the left coil a few years later.
 They both feature a neon sign transformer MMC based design with the small coil reaching roughly 0.8m and the big one 1.1m discharge length respectively.

 Resonant Circuits